apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 tar -zxvf druid-services-*-bin.tar.gz
 ```

 Not too lost so far right?
-That’s great!
+That's great!
 If you cd into the directory:

 ```
 cd druid-services-0.5.54